Foundations of Data Analysis

 (practice)

 Class Organization: The class will be run through this webpage and Canvas.
 The schedule, notes, and links will be maintained here.
-All homeworks will be turned in through Canvas.
+All homeworks will be turned in through GradeScope.

 The homeworks will usually consist of an analytical problems set, and sometimes light programming exercizes in python.
 When python will be used, we typically will work through examples in class first.